First coronavirus case at EU council before ministers' emergency meetings

 The spokesman said these meetings would still go ahead, as there were no health risks for attendees.
 “There should be no disruption to the work of our institutions,” he said, adding that was in line with World Health Organization (WHO) protocols.

-Earlier on Wednesday, another EU body, the European Defense Agency, reported a case of coronavirus among its staff.
+Earlier on Wednesday, another EU body, the European Defense Agency (EDA), reported a case of coronavirus among its staff.

+The official had recently traveled to northern Italy.

+An EU official said the two infected individuals had met in recent days, without giving further details.

 “The staff member tested positive and is currently at home in self-isolation since symptoms appeared on Saturday evening.
-The individual has reported very light symptoms and not returned to the Agency since,” it said in a statement.
+The individual has reported very light symptoms and not returned to the Agency since,” EDA said in a statement.

-The official had recently traveled to northern Italy.

-Reporting by Francesco Guarascio @fraguarascio; Editing by Philip Blenkinsop and Andrew Cawthorne
+Reporting by Francesco Guarascio; Editing by Philip Blenkinsop and Andrew Cawthorne